beeckusu/Reflect/README.md

 ./reflect.out
 ```
-Console should output the date, time and some calendar information.
+Console should output the date, time, weather, and some calendar information.

 ## Running